cresset-template/cresset/README.md

 The `train` image has its timezone set by the `TZ` variable using the `tzdata` package.
 The default timezone is `Asia/Seoul` but this can be changed by specifying the `TZ` variable when calling `make`.
-Use [IANA](https://www.iana.org/time-zones) time zone names to specify the desired timezone.
+Use [IANA](https://www.iana.org/time-zones) timezone names to specify the desired timezone.

 Example: `make all CC="8.6" TZ=America/Los_Angeles` to use LA time on the training image.